HariboEnjoyer/TFT-Comp-Generator/README.md

 After entering the parameters, the program will generate a team composition and display it along with the points calculated for the team.

+## Known bugs

+If you enable **Built Different** and generate a composition with 55 or more units, the program will crash.

 ## Requirements

 This program requires Python 3.6 or later to run the Python scripts.
 The standalone application can be run on any Windows machine.